 Newtonian dynamics treats the air as a stream of "billiard-ball" molecules striking the underside of the plate and being deflected downwards to push the wing up.
 But even taking thermal motion into account, so as to allow an equal reduction in pressure above the wing, this model accounts for only about a quarter of the lift actually created.
 Half the flow deflection takes place behind the wing and Newton's laws cannot explain the pressure differences which cause this.
 Only the more complex theory used for proper aerofoils can fully explain the lift generated by a flat plate.

 Bernoulli's principle is no better than Newton's laws in explaining why the pressures above and below an aerofoil change as much as they do.
 The slight restriction of space introduced by the aerofoil camber is nowhere near enough to explain the strong acceleration of the air above.
 Once the local airspeed above and below is measured, Bernoulli's principle does give the pressure difference and hence the lift, but Bernoulli is unable to account for the speed difference.
+Circulation theory and Newton's laws are also needed explain the lift generated by an aerofoil.

 The air above does travel faster, in fact it accelerates backwards while the air below slows down.
 So the air above gets to the back a lot earlier than the air at the front.
 The exact relative time depends on the aerofoil form, its speed and its angle of attack.